Paulo-Lopes-Estevao/go-terraform-aws-lambda-apigateway/README.md

-# Terraform - Lambda function and API Gateway
+# Terraform - Lambda function, API Gateway and S3

-### SERVERLESS - with AWS Lambda and API Gateway using Terraform.
+### SERVERLESS - with AWS Lambda API Gateway and S3 using Terraform.

 AWS Lambda functions and API gateway are often used to create serverless applications.\
 Function code is written in Go and deployed using Terraform.